amcginlay/kinesis-bash/README.md

 ```
 ./producer.sh
 ```
-... and follow the prompts on how to invoke `consumer.sh`
+... and follow the prompts to see how to invoke `consumer.sh`